 Measuring Success - Sa nitary Sewer Latera al Maintenance Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
 How much did we do?
-Conditions Assessed of Sanitary Sewer Laterals (% to total) 345 (2.2%) 362 (2.4%) 375 (2.5%) 2.
+Conditions Assessed of Sanitary Sewer Laterals (% to total) 345 (2.2%) 375 (2.5%) 2.
 How well did we do it?
-Maintained Sanitary Sewer Laterals % of Lateral Assessed 46% 48% 50% Repaired Sanitary Sewer Laterals % of Lateral Assessed 15% 25% 27% A video camera (CCTV) is used to inspect and assess the condition of sanitary sewer mainlines.
+Maintained Sanitary Sewer Laterals % of Lateral Assessed 40% 48% 50% Repaired Sanitary Sewer Laterals % of Lateral Assessed 15% 25% 27% Story behind the data A video camera (CCTV) is used to inspect and assess the condition of sanitary sewer mainlines.
 The results of the pipe assessment allow City crews to take corrective measures to ensure wastewater collection system is operating efficiently and reduce the number of blockages.
 3. Is anyone better off?
-Our goal is to reduce the City pipes, and the numb on City property.
-Usually these are complete. per of claims against the (City due to blockages Story behind the data problems occurring on the private property.
-We have a lateral maintenance program to inspect and clean known problem laterals as scheduled, and repair when necessary.
-Work is carried out by Ci owners in the City of Vict - ervices to all property Where do we want to go?
-Condition assessment of Utilities Engineering which maintenance or repairs to reduce the number of blooming to the session of the reduce the number of blooming to the reduce the number of blooming to the reduce the number of blooming to the reduce the number of blooming to reduce the reduce the reduce the reduce the reduce to reduce reduce to reduce to reduce reduce to reduce to reduce reduc ch have identified areas to mitigate future blockage hat require ongoing
+Our goal is to reduce the City pipes, and the numb on City property. • · · Usually these are complaint driven by property owners that notice problems occurring on the private property.
+Story behind the data We have a lateral maintenance program to inspect and clean known problem laterals as scheduled, and repair when necessary.
+Work is carried out by City staff on sewer lateral services to all property owners in the City of Victoria as required.
+Where do we want to go?
+Condition assessment of the sanitary system has been completed by Utilities Engineering which have identified areas that require ongoing maintenance or repairs to mitigate future blockages.
+Our goal is to reduce the number of blockages and claims.